FAQs

 What are the requirements for photographing birds ethically?

-Birds must be photographed in a way that does not threaten or cause harm and does not break any laws, and photos entered into the competition must abide by the BirdLife Photography Code of Ethics.
+Birds must be photographed in a way that does not threaten or cause harm and does not break any laws, and photos entered into the competition must abide by the BirdLife Photography Code of Ethics as listed in the competition’s rules.
 In particular, photos using call playback, photos of nesting birds at the nest with young or eggs or photos taken using live baits are not permitted.
 If a photo appears to have been taken in contravention of these requirements, in a way that may have caused some risk to the bird or may have been illegally taken, it may be disqualified without notice by the Organisers or Judges.

 Are there limits on how many photos I can enter?